top of page

 • Why does an OFA Certification for hips & elbows matter?

 The Orthopedic Foundation for Animals is a recognized certifying body who evaluates and determines if a dog will have problem hips/elbows.
-By participating in OFA screening, breeders can make ethical decisions in their breeding practices so that every puppy has the best chance of living without this painful disease.
+By participating in an OFA screening, breeders can make ethical decisions in their breeding practices so that every puppy has the best chance of living without this painful disease.

 • Why does Blue Moon Acres perform *Preliminary* Hips/Elbows through OFA (vs Official)?